Northern Lights Marine Air Conditioners and Refrigeration products define the term “World Class”.

 The chiller consists of typical AC components: the compressor, condenser, and evaporator.
 The chiller is charged with environmentally safe refrigerant which circulates throughout these components.

 The air handlers consist of a blower fan and a coil.
 Freshwater circulates back and forth between the chiller and the air handlers through insulated piping.
 The water circulates through the chiller, where the heat is transferred to the refrigerant in the evaporator, cooling the water again.
-The heated refrigerant is compressed in the compressor, and then circulated through the outer tube in the chiller’s condenser coil.
+The heated refrigerant is the chiller’s condenser coil, and the heat is discharged via the raw water system overboard.

 Both chilled water and direct expansion systems work on the same refrigeration cycle theory.

 When cooling, warm cabin air is drawn (or blown) across the air handler fan coil by the blower.
 Heat is removed from the room air as it passes through the coil, and then cool air is blown back in.
 The fan coil will have chilled water in it if the system is a chilled water system.
 The fan coil will have refrigerant in it if it is a direct expansion system.
-The heat drawn from the room is then transferred to the freshwater, and carried by the piping back to the chiller.
-Seawater circulates through the condenser via the seawater system.
-The heat transfers from the “heated” refrigerant, to the seawater, and pumped overboard along with all the original hot cabin air.
-This is where the hot water “goes.”
+The heat drawn from the room is then carried by the piping back to the condenser.
+The heat transfers from the “heated” refrigerant to the raw water and pumped overboard.
+This is where the heat “goes.”

 Expert Tip: